 Brant Buckley's Blues

-A contributing author at American Blues Scene, Brant Buckley is a Berklee College of Music graduate with a Bachelors of Music in songwriting.
+Brant Buckley is a Berklee College of Music graduate with a Bachelors of Music in Songwriting.
 Born outside of Chicago (Hinsdale), he lived in Costa Rica and spent most of his life in Philadelphia.
 East coast folk music and the coffeehouse scene inspired his early sound: James Taylor, Bob Dylan, Neil Young, Kenn Kweder, and Nick Drake.
 In 2012, Buckley independently released his first album, My Life, which was featured in The Times of India (India’s CNN).
 In 2015, he released Chicago Summer, a 3 song E.P.
 His song Shine has over 55,000 YouTube plays.
 In April 2021, he plans on releasing his new album: Times Strange.

 In 2013, Brant met Bluesman Jesse Graves.
 Graves was Philadelphia’s premier bluesman during the 1970s and played with Muddy Waters, John Lee Hooker, Bonnie Raitt, Hound Dog Taylor, Arthur “Big Boy” Crudup, and Tom Waits.
 Jesse learned from Reverend Gary Davis and passed on the Blues and Native American Spirituality to Brant.
 In 2014, inspired by Jesse, Brant moved to Chicago to learn more about the Blues.
 Working as a tennis pro, Brant experienced the Blues for himself after having a career ending tennis injury.
 The pain taught him what Blues are all about.